hanskkangg/portfolio_cms/README.md

 ---

-## 🧪 Final Thoughts

-This project was built for real-world clients to help manage their online presence and streamline business operations.
-If you're inspired to fork this repo or want to build something similar—go ahead!
-Just drop me a note or buy me a coffee ☕🙂

----

 ## 🙋‍♂️ About Me

 👋 I'm Hans Kang, a full-stack developer passionate about building scalable web apps and automating business processes.